stucchio/Homepage/pelican/content/computers_are_made_of_metal.md

 One nice fact about this code is that consecutive elements in the `Array[Double]` are consecutive in RAM.
 So if the CPU loads a page of `1024` bytes into the CPU cache, then the CPU can perform 128 operations before needing to load a new page into the cache.
 I.e., the instructions can look like:

 1. Load a page of 128 elements into cache.
-2. Run the fnuction for those 128 elements.
+2. Run the function for those 128 elements.
 3. Write the cache line back to RAM.

 This involves paging RAM into cache once every 128 elements of the array.